telerik/xaml-docs/controls/radtimeline/how-to/howto-customize-items-keep-visual-states.md

 ## Modifying the Instant Item Template

 This section shows how to create a custom instant item template and apply it to the control using the `TimelineInstantItemTemplate` property.
-Then add Triggers to animate the background of the custom element when mouse is over and when the item is selected.
+Then you can add triggers to animate the background of the custom element when the mouse is over and when the item is selected.

 #### __[C#] Example 4: Defining timeline control and an instant item template__
 {{region radtimeline-custom-items-selection-mouseover-visual-states-3}}